Anxious? These vitamins and minerals might help

 Lemon balm is gentle, soothing, very calming, and can be effective for anxiety.
 It has very calming effects and can even help some people with sleep

+You’ve probably seen or smelt lavender before, it’s a pretty well-known one.
+It has great benefit when it comes to anxiety though.
 It can temporarily alleviate anxiety while not having a sedative effect.
 Lavender aromatherapy can improve sleep quality, as well as reduce insomnia.